inhibitor-detector/Detector/README.md

     - `t` terminal, which allocates a pseudo-TTY (teletypewriter) to the container, enabling you to see its output and interact with it as if it were a local terminal.
 - `--privileged`: to run the image with privilages, needed to run rfcat inside without using "sudo", which is not configured out of the box for docker containers(?)
 - `--device=/dev/bus/usb/001/017`: to use our usb device inside the docker container
+- `-v`: maps a host volume inside Docker container, so that we have access from outside the container to the generated logs.

 ## Debugging